lewoudar/kifurushi/docs/usage.md

   we use the `length` field to know the exact length of `data`.
 We can therefore extract the value and return the remaining bytes.
 This is important because it will allow the _packet_ to process other fields if any.
 - `VariableStringField` has a parameter `decode` which helps it to know the nature of the data we are manipulating.
 It will then perform some checks when setting the value, getting a random value, etc...
+This parameter defaults to `False` meaning that the internal value is considered to be `bytes`.
 Since we set `decode` to `True` in the previous example, we had to call the `decode` method when computing the value from raw data to have an internal value which is a string.

 ## Customize a packet class